netconf-wg/netconf-over-tls13/draft-ietf-netconf-over-tls13.md

 --- abstract

 RFC 7589 defines how to protect NETCONF messages with TLS 1.2.
 This document describes how to protect NETCONF messages with TLS 1.3.
+This document also updates RFC 7589 to address support requirements for TLS 1.3.

 --- middle

 # Introduction

-{{!RFC7589}} defines how to protect NETCONF messages {{!RFC6241}} with TLS 1.2 {{?RFC5246}}.
+{{!RFC7589}} defines how to protect NETCONF messages {{!RFC6241}} with TLS 1.2 {{!RFC5246}}.
 This document describes defines how to protect NETCONF messages with TLS 1.3 {{!I-D.ietf-tls-rfc8446bis}}.
+This document also updates {{RFC7589}} to address support requirements for TLS 1.3 {{!I-D.ietf-tls-rfc8446bis}}.

 This document addresses cipher suites and the use of early data, which is also known as 0-RTT data.
 It also updates the "netconf-tls" IANA Registered Port